ricardolx/airgen-mcp/README.md

 Generate assets, icons, and svgs

 This is a TypeScript-based MCP server that implements an asset generation agent.
-It uses core MCP concepts by providing tools for:
+It uses core MCP concepts by providing an AI agent with tools for:

 - Generating image assets given a provided description
 - Removing image backgrounds